 VITAMINS FOR FERTILITY

 VITAMIN A is critical for the formation of hormones, including all the sex and stress hormones.
-The Recommended Dietary Allowance (RDA) for vitamin A is 3,000 IU per day, but Weston Price found that healthy primitive cultures consumed many times more of this important vitamin.7 The vitamin A complex is depleted by stress, infection, alcohol, drugs and other toxins.
+The Recommended Dietary Allowance (RDA) for vitamin A is 3,000 IU per day, but Weston Price found that healthy indigenous cultures consumed many times more of this important vitamin.7 The vitamin A complex is depleted by stress, infection, alcohol, drugs and other toxins.
 Beta-carotene found in plant foods is not the same as vitamin A. Only about three percent is converted to a form of vitamin A, and 45 percent of adults cannot convert any.
 Food sources of vitamin A include liver and other organ meats, fish and shellfish, cheese, fish eggs, egg yolks, butter and cream.
 Fish liver oil (such as cod liver oil) is a whole food supplement high in vitamin A if properly processed.

 VITAMIN D is another fat-soluble vitamin that is key for reproduction.
-The RDA for vitamin D is 600 IU per day, but Weston Price found much higher levels in the diets of healthy primitive peoples.
+The RDA for vitamin D is 600 IU per day, but Weston Price found much higher levels in the diets of healthy indigenous peoples.
 Vitamin D is depleted by drugs, stress and calcium deficiency.
 An excellent source of vitamin D is from the UV-B portion of sunlight shining on the skin.
 It is essential to spend time in the sunshine on a regular basis and expose as much of the body as possible until the skin turns the lightest shade of pink.
 Do not sunburn, as it is damaging to the skin and you will not make any more vitamin D. Sunscreen blocks this the production of vitamin D. Food sources of vitamin D include oily fish, shellfish, cheese, fish eggs, egg yolks, butter, cream, salami (beef and pork), bacon and lard.
 Fish liver oil (such as cod liver oil) is a whole food supplement high in many of the different forms of vitamin D if properly processed.
 Beware of brands that add synthetic vitamin D.

 VITAMIN E complex is critical for the reproductive hormones to function properly, for fertility, and to prevent birth defects.
 It is depleted by alcohol, tobacco and high amounts of polyunsaturated oils.
 The RDA for vitamin E is 22 IU per day, but the amount in the diet of healthy people is 400-800 IU per day.
 Vitamin E is a group of compounds that includes four tocopherols and four tocotrienols.
 Excellent food sources of vitamin E include nuts and seeds, dark green leafy vegetables, shellfish, fish, animal fats, butter, avocado and grains (only if freshly milled).
 Wheat germ oil is a whole food supplement high in vitamin E. It must come from a trusted high quality source, be stored properly, and used quickly.
 Rancid vegetable oils quickly deplete vitamin E.